Gaming Meccas of Japan Pt. 2 — Akihabara, Tokyo, Japan

 PSP fans (we have some at this site) and savvy readers may be quick to point out that PSP Fanboy could have taken the same approach.
 Forget that it’s debatable the PSP has 65 good games because that’s not the point.
 The PSP crowd may like games, but we believe the PSP Fanboy article shows what is important to that fanbase.

 Features, a lot of features.
 Nubs, wireless, movies, browsers, messengers, waffle irons.
-Games are number one on their list, but they still get one sixtieth of the list, like free VoIP (in Britain only) and adjustable screen brightness. → Get lame or get out.
+Games are number one on their list, but they still get one sixtieth of the list, like free VoIP (in Britain only) and adjustable screen brightness.
+No more or less priority than features 2% of PSP owners use. → Do the math.

 Behind the names of our favorite companies and consoles